 - Gather all the ingredients.

 - The box says you do not need to soak, but I still recommend washing the koyadofu.
-Put the koyadofu in a bowl and pour hot water.
+Put 5 pieces koyadofu (freeze-dried tofu) in a bowl and pour hot water.
 The koyadofu will expand in about 10 minutes.

-- While you wait for the koyadofu to expand, put dashi in a pot.
+- Meanwhile, put 2 ½ cup dashi (Japanese soup stock) in a pot.
 I use cold brew kombu dashi for this recipe, leaving the kombu behind.
-Add mirin and sake.
+Add 2 Tbsp mirin and 2 Tbsp sake.

 - Mix all together and slowly bring it to boil.